magento/devdocs/src/cloud/project/project-upgrade.md

 1. If the Laminas plugin is missing, update `composer.json`:

-   -  Add the following line to the `autoload: psr-4` section:
+   -  Add the following line to the `autoload:psr-4` section.

       ```json
       "Laminas\\Mvc\\Controller\\": "setup/src/Zend/Mvc/Controller/"